nsubordin81/educational-python-variants/Research.md

 ### Interoperability

-Sometimes it is desirable to embed python scripts inside of a slightly lower level language like Java or C#, have python compile to something that a Javascript engine could run
+Sometimes it is desirable to embed python scripts inside of a slightly lower level language like Java or C#, have python compile to something that a Javascript engine could run on, or have a python program that can make calls to libraries and assembly files from other languages.
+When this level of fusion is useful, there are Python implemenations specifically designed to accomplish it like IronPython, Jython, Python.NET, PyJS and RubyPython.

 ### Types